Variable fee and rewards

 I will use an applied example to show the impact of the variable commission.

-I consider a total participation of 40 million ADA and an average ROA (return on ADA) of 5.5% per year, with a fixed fee at a minimum of 340 ADA per season.
-The three “variable fees” most used by the pooles, 1%, 2% and 3%, are evaluated.
+I consider a total participation of 40 million ADA and an average ROA of 5.5% per year (ADA yield at the time of writing this article), with a minimum fixed fee of 340 ADA per season.
+The three “variable fees” most used by the wells, 1%, 2% and 3%, are evaluated.

 For a 1% pool, net rewards (i.e., stakers rewards) are approximately 5.384% of your delegation.
 For a 2% pool, that number is approximately 5.329% and for a 3% pool, it is approximately 5.275%.